d-k-ivanov/d-k-ivanov.github.io/about.md

 ## About me

-* I am an experienced engineer with various knowledge in cross-platform software development, devops and technology in general, who in love with science and technology.
+* I am an experienced engineer with various knowledge in cross-platform software development, devops and technology in general.
+I’m in love with science and technology.
-* I have various experience in banking, medical devices and enterprise areas from low-level infrastructure development to high-level project management and with various compliance guidelines and international standards (e.g. ISO 8583, PCI DSS and HIPAA).
+* I have experience in banking, medical devices and enterprise areas, from low-level infrastructure development to high-level project management and various compliance guidelines and international standards (e.g. ISO 8583, PCI DSS and HIPAA).
-* At the moment, I'm focusing on Software Development and DevOps practices.
-Occasionally, I'm appearing in Business Intelligence roles.
+* At the moment, I’m focusing on Software Development and DevOps practices.
+Occasionally, I appear in Business Intelligence roles.
 * My Myers-Briggs personality type: **ESFJ**

 ***